kwalczak80/Arduino-Quiz/README.md

 <ul>
 <li>The bug I encountered was related to incorrectly placed link closing tags in the HTML file.
 This prevented the Arduino website from opening in a new tab.
 The issue was fixed immediately following the code review.</li>
 </ul>
+<h3>Other known bugs</h3>
+<h4>uncaught (in promise) error: the message port closed before a response was received</h4>
+<li>I encountered this problem just before my project submission.
+My search for more information related to this error led me to find that some chrome extensions are causing this problem.
+Following the instructions found on <a href="https://dev-qa.com/2666546/error-uncaught-promise-chrome-what-this-error-and-how-do-fix"> dev-qa.com</a>, I disabled all the installed extensions in my chrome browser and then enabled each extension one by one to see which one was causing the problem.</li>
+<li>I found that a recent extension I installed was the culprit.
+After disabling this extension, the problem was eliminated.</li>
+<li>To verify that the website is working properly, I performed additional tests when the error was presented.
+After performing numerous tests, I can confirm that the functionality of the website was not impacted in any way. </li>

 # **Media**
 <ul>